BinarCode/laravel-restify/UPGRADING.md

 - The `resolve` method for the advanced filters now requires a `AdvancedFilterPayloadDto` instance.
 - The `value` argument for the third parameter for `AdvancedFilters` will be resolved from the `AdvancedFilterPayloadDto@value` method

+### RestController

+- RestController was removed - so you should refactor all of yours classes where you have used it (tip: you can use `data()` helper to wrap any response into json with `data` key)
+- `Action` base class doesn't extend anymore the `RestController`.

 ## From 4.7.0 to 4.8.0